martindale/muttr-whitepaper/README.md

 implementation will either ignore messages with invalid signatures after local decryption or *at minimum* warn the user or application.

-Values must be transmitted as the hexidecimal representation of an ASCII armored PGP message.
-The corresponding key must be the hexidecimal SHA-1 hash of the transmitted value.
+Values must be transmitted as the hexadecimal representation of an ASCII armored PGP message.
+The corresponding key must be the hexadecimal SHA-1 hash of the transmitted value.

 ### Seed-to-Pod Communication